KaiHDev/MovieFinder/README.md

 # Movie Finder App

-This app is a simple React App that uses various hooks/features within React, bootstrap css and IMDb API
+This app is a simple React App that uses various hooks/features within React, bootstrap CSS and IMDb API

 It was created to showcase the skills I have learnt so far.